ihsn/SDCPractice/sdcMicro.rst

 The *sdcMicro* package is built around objects [#foot66]_ of class *sdcMicroObj*, a class especially defined for the *sdcMicro* package.
-Each member of this class has a certain structure with slots that contain information regarding the anonymization process (see Table 7.2 on page 100 for a description of all slots).
+Each member of this class has a certain structure with slots that contain information regarding the anonymization process (see :numref:`tab72` for a description of all slots).
 Before evaluating risk and utility and applying SDC methods, creating an object of class *sdcMicro* is recommended.
 All examples in this guide are based on these objects.
 The function used to create an *sdcMicro* object is